flypenguin/hugo-flypenguin-de/content/post/2018/2018-04-24-gitlab-spot-runners-puppet.md

 You can configure pretty much everything in the config file.
 But once the runner registers, the registration process for some reason _appends_ a completely new config to any existing config file, so that ... the state is weird.
 It works, but it looks fucked, and feels fucked.

-You can also set all configuration file entries using the <span class="lang:default decode:true crayon-inline ">gitlab-runner register</span>  command.
-Well, not all: The global parameters (like, for example, <span class="lang:default decode:true crayon-inline ">log_level</span>  or <span class="lang:default decode:true crayon-inline ">concurrent</span> ) cannot be set. _Those_ have to be in a pre-existing config file, so you need _both_ - the file _and_ the registration command, which will look super ugly in a very short time.
+You can also set all configuration file entries using the `gitlab-runner register`  command.
+Well, not all: The global parameters (like, for example, `log_level`  or `concurrent` ) cannot be set. _Those_ have to be in a pre-existing config file, so you need _both_ - the file _and_ the registration command, which will look super ugly in a very short time.

 Especially if you still use Puppet to manage the runners, cause then you just can't just restart the runner once the config file changes.
 Because it _will always_ change, because of above reasons.

 #### Third: The AWS permission documentation

 Another thing is that the list of AWS permissions the runner needs in order to create spot instances is nowhere to be found.
-Hint: <span class="lang:default decode:true crayon-inline ">EC2FullAccess</span>  and <span class="lang:default decode:true crayon-inline ">S3FullAccess</span> is _not_ enough.
+Hint: `EC2FullAccess`  and `S3FullAccess` is _not_ enough.
 We are using admin permissions right now, until we figured it out.
 Not nice.

 ### Our solution